 Mint syncs with deposit accounts, investment accounts, valuable assets such as a vehicle or home, and credit accounts such as loans and credit cards.
 With this data, the service provides a snapshot of your net worth, as well as up-to-date transaction and payment information across your entire financial ecosystem.
 Mint also categorizes transactions and payments into general silos: restaurants, cars & taxis, home improvement, credit card payments, and so on.

 To focus and control your spending, saving, and long-term planning, Mint lets you create spending budgets and savings goals, and track your progress within each.
 Plus, Mint has interactive analytic tools that highlight spending and saving trends over time, making it easier to tie particular habits and behaviors to specific financial outcomes.
+Mint can even help you take steps to improve your personal credit, increasing your attractiveness to lenders and making it easier to qualify for personal loans with favorable rates and terms.

 There are tons of budgeting and personal finance apps out there, but Mint’s closest competitors include: